techird/svg-board/README.md

-React-redux-typescript Starter Kit
+React-Redux-TypeScript Starter Kit
 ==================================

-An starter kit for developers to use `react + redux + typescript` easily.
+A starter kit for developers to use `react + redux + typescript` stack easily.
 This repos also provides an tiny example of how to write business with redux and typescript.

 Enjoy it!